robmuh/robmuh.github.com/_posts/2014-01-19-pro-developer-tools-list.markdown

 Don't even thing about using Bing or Yahoo.
 The search results aren't even accurate.

+### Bookmarking: Pinboard - Social Bookmarking for Introverts

+[Pinboard][] is fast --- like lightning fast.
+There is *nothing* between me and saving my bookmark except my typing speed and decision on what I personally want for tags.
+I don't have to slow down to deal with menus and creating new folders or the right folder like you do with Google.
+And Delicious is just sooooo slow.
+I really don't care about tags others have used or looking through what the most tagged sites are.
+If I want that I'll look it up on Delicious or just Google it.
+Besides, frequently the stuff I find that is work bookmarking isn't mainstream enough to even register on the Delicious radar.
+Plus the guy who runs it is just cool.
+I prefer supporting him.

 ### Sharing: Google+

 [Google+][] has taken over Skype in my opinion as the best 'fat' collaboration